snoonetIRC/website/content/posts/2016/10/15/snoonet-is-a-community-hub-for-decentralization.md

 ---
 date: 2016-10-15T01:01:00
 draft: false
-title: Snoonet is a community hub for decentralization!
+title: "Snoonet is a community hub for decentralization!"
 type: post
 ---